Image credit: w1nnersclub.com

 At various times, the Vikings, the French and the British colonized us.
 The Spanish had temporary fishing camps.
 The Americans invaded us during their Revolution and during the War of 1812.
 American “manifest destiny” included Canada.
 There were Fenian raids across the border after the American Civil War.

 If we are not war-like, we certainly bred warriors.
 Canada came of age during the First World War, and the Vimy Ridge Memorial is a tribute to the 61,000 who died during that conflict.
-During the final two years the Canadians never lost a battle and British Prime Minister David Lloyd George called them the ‘shock troops’ of the Empire and they are immortalized in a splendid volume in Tim Cook’s military histories of Canada at war.
-During the Second World War,
+During the final two years the Canadians never lost a battle and British Prime Minister David Lloyd George called them the ‘shock troops’ of the Empire and they are immortalized in a splendid volume thatis part of military historian Tim Cook’s accounts of Canada at war.
+During the Second World War, if the U.S. was the arsenal of democracy, Canada was the aerodrome, with its extensive Commonwealth air training program.
+Canadians helped win the Battle of the Atlantic.
+By war’s end, the Royal Canadian Navy had more vessels than it had officers when the war began, making it one of the world’s largest fleets.

 Our three oceans give Canada the world’s longest coastline, and currently, we need more navy and coast guard capabilities.
 An ambitious shipbuilding initiative with three of our shipyards is underway to both refit and launch a new vessel every year for the next 20 years.
 This will give Canada a new fleet of warships and patrol ships.
 After much delay, a similar exercise is underway to provide the Royal Canadian Air Force with 88 new fighter jets.